 That’s what I was wondering, too.
 Especially when I started living in an RV for a year and the smell of formaldehyde instantly and severely made me sick.
 I had to do something immediately.

-After all of my research, AFM Safecoat paint and AFM Safecoat Safe Seal kept coming up over and over again as the best answer to fix an already existing problem.
+After all of my research, AFM Safecoat paint and AFM Safecoat Safe Seal kept coming up over and over again as the best answer to fix existing VOCs that were off gassing.

 So I decided to try out the products so that I could do an honest AFM Safecoat review.
 After all, I would soon find out if Safecoat Safe Seal actually did what it claims to do based on how my health improved (or not).